KelvinHere/Yoga_Milestone_4/README.md

 # Social Yoga - Full Stack - Milestone 4

-This app allows users to sign up for simple yoga classes that instructors can make available.
-If the user likes the free lessons an instructor created, they can purchase other paid lessons from them.
+The idea of this app is to create a space where people can learn yoga from a multitude of instructors.

+Users can sign up and find lessons that instructors have created, free or paid.
+Users can find out about these lessons through descriptions / reviews and ratings and decide if they would like to subscribe or buy them.
+Instructors who decide to use this site will be able to create and manage their lessons through the apps tools, set lesson prices and view the details of all the sales they have made on the site.

 * [Live link to site](https://ms4-yoga-kelvinhere.herokuapp.com/ 'Live website link')
 * [This Repository](https://github.com/KelvinHere/milestone-4 'Github repository link')